Warning Signs of Weak Bones and How to Strengthen Them

 9. Struggled with an eating disorder

 Having a low body weight from an eating disorder can mean a greater chance of fracture and bone loss.
 A BMI of 18.5 or less may mean less bone density.
-For those who have struggled with an eating disorder, it is imperative to speak with a doctor about making sure you are getting enough nutrients and vitamins and keeping an ideal weight.
+For those who have struggled with an eating disorder, it is imperative to speak with a doctor about ensuring you are getting enough nutrients and vitamins and keeping an ideal weight.

 10. Poor posture

 For those with osteoporosis, compression fractures in the vertebrae are more common.
-When these fractures in the spine happen, problems with posture may occur such as the appearance of a “widows hump,” a curvature in the spine near the shoulders.
+When these fractures in the spine happen, problems with posture may occur, such as the appearance of a “widows hump,” a curvature in the spine near the shoulders.

 These are just some of the signs to look out for when determining bone health.
 Weak bones can be prevented; it’s just a matter of spotting the signs early on.